HYF-Class21/agile-development-group4-hyf-redesign/planning/backlog.md

   - [ ] _there is a `section` at the main section with a short introduction of the program_.

+- As a user i want to know what is like to volunteer for HackYourFuture.

+  - [ ] _there is a `section` at the main section with some experiences of actual mentors and coaches_.

 - As a user i want to have links to different platforms related to HackYourFuture.